WebCuratorTool/webcurator-v2-legacy/docs/guides/developer-guide.rst

 The Web Curator Tool requires a backend database for persistent storage.

 Development and testing has taken place using MySQL, Postgres and Oracle.
-See the `system-admin-guide`_ for more details.
+See the :doc:`System Administrator Guide <system-administrator-guide>` for more details.
 Testing has also used the *H2* database.

 Build commands
 --------------